tf/pageflow-react/docs/guides/getting_data_with_resolvers.md

 ```

 Now, when we render `my.PagePreview` passing only a `pageId` prop,
-inside of the components render function, we also have access to a
+inside of the component's render function, we also have access to a
 `page` prop containing a wealth of information about the referenced
 page: